vmchale/dickinson/README.md

 # dickinson

-Dickinson is a text-generation language.
+Dickinson is a toy text-generation language.

 ## Technical